pavelstencl/GraphiosTs/README.md

 ## Schema

 **GraphiosTs uses *[GraphiosTs-Cmd](https://github.com/pavelstencl/graphiosts-cmd)* package, which is command-line utility for conversion of serverside GraphQl schema to GraphiosTs schema.
 It keeps the source of truth on the server-side, so maintaining of GraphQl requests is significantly easier.
-Schema can be handwritten as well, but we discourage you from this approach, since maintaining of this schema is extremely difficult.
-You can inspect [swapi schema]( https://github.com/pavelstencl/GraphiosTs/blob/master/.gql/swapi.graphql.ts) to learn about Schema composition**
+Schema can be handwritten as well, but we discourage you from this approach, since maintaining of this schema is extremely difficult.[Go to Schema description](https://github.com/pavelstencl/GraphiosTs/tree/master/learn/SCHEMA.md)**

 ## GraphiosTs API